39S House

 How can a 19th-century worker’s cottage be adapted for contemporary family living while remaining resilient to the challenges of the 21st century?

-At Andrew Noonan Architect, we design with clarity and purpose—stripping away the unnecessary to create homes that are not only sustainable but deeply comfortable and enduring.
-39S House embodies this ethos, reimagining a traditional Brisbane worker’s cottage with an approach that is measured, efficient, and responsive to place.
+39S House reimagines a traditional Brisbane worker’s cottage with an approach that is measured, efficient, and responsive to place.
 The result is a home that feels good to live in—cooler in summer, warmer in winter, and naturally ventilated year-round—without excess or waste.

-Situated in Petrie Terrace, the original house suffered from poor thermal performance, exposure to the western sun, and traffic noise.
-Instead of raising the structure or extending at the rear—common solutions in Queensland—the design works with the home’s existing form, carefully reorienting key spaces to improve light, airflow, and acoustic comfort.
+Situated in the inner city of Brisbane, the original house suffered from poor thermal performance, exposure to the western sun, and traffic noise.
+The design works with the home’s existing form, carefully reorienting key spaces to improve light, airflow, and acoustic comfort.
 A new two-storey extension to the west acts as a protective buffer, shielding the home from heat and noise while optimising northern light and cross-ventilation.

-Beyond performance, the design fosters a strong connection between indoors and out, embracing Brisbane’s subtropical climate.
+Beyond performance, the design embraces Brisbane’s subtropical climate.
 By pulling the built form closer to the street, a generous northern garden is prioritised over built footprint—a space that cools the home while creating a tranquil outdoor retreat.
 A stepped living and dining area blurs the boundary between inside and out, encouraging cross-ventilation and passive cooling.
 Deep roof overhangs, operable timber screens, and carefully placed openings allow the house to breathe, eliminating the need for air conditioning.

 At its core, 39S House is about sufficiency, resilience, and connection to place—neither overbuilt nor underprepared, but finely tuned to its environment.
 It demonstrates that Queensland’s timber cottages can not only endure but thrive, offering a model for living that is lighter on the planet but richer in experience.